 Any policy changes they make, which they do quite often, can either, raise your profits, keep them steady, make app discovery harder, or put you out of business altogether, overnight, most of the time without notice.
 Not to mention some stores require annual fees to have the “privilege” to sell on their app store with of course a 30% cut from each app sale.
 The 30% cut the app stores take can be a bit hefty but for indie app developers like myself, I see it favorable since they are taking care of the app transactions, refunds, and an online marketplace.

-Because of the many risks, it is always better to diversify through different app stores, or if your brave enough, sell direct to consumers through your own personal website.
-Although you need to set in place a merchant account to accept credit cards, transactions, refunds, ways to fight off pirates, more expensive website hosting services to handle the traffic, withholding taxes for every jurisdiction including overseas (app stores handles some of these), and advertising.
+Because of the many risks, it is always better to diversify through different app stores, or if you are brave enough, sell direct to consumers through your own personal website.
+Although you need to set in place a merchant account to accept credit cards, transactions, refunds, ways to fight off pirates, more expensive website hosting services to handle the traffic, withholding taxes for every jurisdiction including overseas (app stores handles these), and advertising.

 Build out your app empire and watch the market grow with your app journey.